mautic/developer-documentation-new/docs/index.rst

 Welcome to Mautic Developer Documentation!
 ==========================================================

 This is a work in progress.
 More to come soon!
-In the meantime, go to https://developer.mautic.org to view the developer documentation.
+In the meantime, go to :xref:`Legacy Developer Docs` to view the developer documentation.

 .. toctree::
    :maxdepth: 2